simplcommerce/SimplCommerce/README.md

                 options.UseNpgsql(Configuration.GetConnectionString("DefaultConnection"),
                 b => b.MigrationsAssembly("SimplCommerce.WebHost")));
     ```
-    - Re-add migration for postgres by deleting all file in SimplCommerce.WebHost/Migrations and run "donet ef migrations add initialSchema"
+    - Delete all file in SimplCommerce.WebHost/Migrations

 - Open \src\SimplCommerce.WebHost\appsettings.json and change the connection string to database that you just created.
 For example "DefaultConnection": "User ID=thien;Password=12345;Host=localhost;Port=5432;Database=SimplCommerce;Pooling=true;"
 - In the Console Windows, type "cd .." then press Enter to change directory to /src